Modupe Akinola: Stress and performance in organizations

 Classic research specified broad conditions under which stress may be helpful.
 For example, stress can improve performance for well-learned versus novel tasks.
 Akinola's research has probed more specific and organizationally relevant categories of performance, such as tasks that involve complex decision making and demand focused attentionas when police officers need to detect whether a suspect has a gun or when managers are selecting the best creative idea out of many.
 Additionally, while past work has examined the optimal profile of stress hormones for individual performance, Akinola has explored how the profile of stress hormones on a team affects its performance.
 Akinola distinguishes between two qualitatively different types of stress responses that can be measured cardiovascularly and hormonally: fluid vs. constrictive stress responses.
 She identifies conditions that trigger each type of stress response, and she has tested their distinctive effects on performance.
 She and her colleagues have found that these stress responses can affect health and well-being and have identified practical interventions that help individuals manage stress.

 Akinola combines multiple methods and measurements, including hormonal and cardiovascular physiological responses, behavioral observation, and reaction times to understand the effects of stress on cognitive functions.

+In addition to her research, Akinola has led workshops to navigate stress including one for California Department of Corrections and Rehabilitation staff after a query from a prison psychologist.